BetonQuest/BetonQuest/docs/Tutorials/Features/Tracking-Quest-Progress/Tags.md

     ``` yaml linenums="1"
     npcs:
+      JoeNpc: "citizens 1"
+      BonnyNpc: "citizens 2"
+      FrenNpc: "citizens 3"
+    npc_conversations:
-      '1': "Joe"
+      JoeNpc: "Joe"
-      '2': "Bonny"
+      BonnyNpc: "Bonny"
-      '3': "Fren"
+      FrenNpc: "Fren"
     ```

-Now that we have our basic conversations we need to add tags to it otherwise you could talk to any NPC at any time and we want to prevent that to get a nice feeling conversation with these NPCs.
+Now that we have our basic conversations we need to add tags to it otherwise you could talk to any NPC at any time, and we want to prevent that to get a nice feeling conversation with these NPCs.

 ## 2. Adding conditions to the conversations